avstack/gst-meet/README.md

                                                capsfilter caps=video/x-vp8 name=video ! muxer.video_0"
 ```

 Play a YouTube video in the conference.
-By requesting Opus audio and VP9 video from YouTube, and setting the Jitsi Meet video codec to VP9, no transcoding is necessary:
+By requesting Opus audio and VP9 video from YouTube, and setting the Jitsi Meet video codec to VP9, no transcoding is necessary.
+Note that not every YouTube video has VP9 and Opus available, so the pipeline may need adjusting for other videos.

 ```
 YOUTUBE_URL="https://www.youtube.com/watch?v=vjV_2Ri2rfE"